 Accidentally deleting the wrong file may feel devastating, but it’s actually the least costly and complicated data loss scenario one can encounter.
-That’s because deleted files remain physically present on storage devices until they are overwritten by new data and can be quickly recovered using data recovery software (including DIY solutions like Disk Drill).
+That’s because deleted files remain physically present on storage devices until they are overwritten by new data and can be quickly recovered using data recovery software.

 Logical failure includes all file access issues that are caused by non-mechanical problems, such as file directory damage due to malware attack, master boot record corruption, or accidental formatting.
 In most cases, data can’t be recovered from a logically damaged storage device unless the storage device is connected to a different computer and scanned in read-only mode, which is something not all DIY solutions can do.